cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - Within the PKCS #5 dialog now at most 100,000 iterations can be calculated.
   Additionally more hash methods are supported than described in the original standard.

+- Enhancement of the brute-force analysis for symmetric ciphers:
+  Another column was added to also show the key which goes with the current columns of entropy of cleartext, cleartext and ciphertext.

 - If the result in the dialog primality testing says, that the given number